alexlmiller/claude-homeassistant/README.md

 TOOLS_PATH=tools
 ```

-Set up SSH access to your Home Assistant instance.

-**Recommended**: Install the [Advanced SSH & Web Terminal](https://github.com/hassio-addons/addon-ssh) add-on for Home Assistant, which provides excellent SSH/SFTP access needed for the rsync operations in this project.
+**To get your HA_TOKEN**:
+1. Go to Home Assistant → Settings → People → Your Profile
+2. Scroll to "Long-lived access tokens"
+3. Click "Create Token"
+4. Give it a name like "Claude Home Assistant"
+5. Copy the token and paste it as HA_TOKEN value

-#### 3. Pull Your Real Configuration
+#### 4. Pull Your Real Configuration
 ```bash
 make pull  # Downloads YOUR actual HA config, overwriting template files
 ```

 **Important**: This step replaces the template `config/` folder with your real Home Assistant configuration files.

-#### 4. Work with Your Configuration
+#### 5. Work with Your Configuration
 - Edit your real configs locally with full validation
 - Use Claude Code to create automations in natural language
 - Validation hooks automatically check syntax and entity references

-#### 5. Push Changes Back
+#### 6. Push Changes Back
 ```bash
 make push  # Uploads changes back to your HA instance (with validation)
 ```